0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-main-scene.md

     }
 }
 ```
 As you can see we instantiate the PackedScene as a new empty, like we did the with `Player.screen_size`.
 Then we assign a value to it with `load` in the `ready` call.
-This is once again because TODO EXPLAIN WHY.
+This is once again because lifecycles.
+But you could also argue its because [`load()` might fail](https://godot-rust.github.io/docs/gdext/master/godot/engine/fn.load.html).
+In rust when you use the struct syntax that we chose in `init` it by convention should not be failable.
+If it's failable you should use `builder` semantics and provide a `Result<T, E>` value instead.
+We would be violating that if `load` failed.

 # The Main Event
 This is where things start to go in direction's you'll find challenging.
 Lets start with the easy parts.